alisaraa/alisaraa.github.io/content/post/2020-11-14-things-i-do-not-to-do.md

 categories: SQL
 ---

 I have turned into a typical old school parent in that I find myself saying “Do what I say, not what I do.”
 This is usually when I’m sharing my screen, and under the perceived time pressure and awkwardness that comes from people watching you work, I take some SQL shortcuts.
 These shortcuts help me produce a result quickly, but aren’t scalable, flexible, or readable enough for production.
-In this post, I’ll explain the shortcuts, why they can be dangerous, and how they can be replaced for production ready code.
+In this post, I’ll explain what the shortcuts are, why they can be dangerous, and how they can be replaced for production ready code.

 ### $1